How to Remove Fast Start Adware from Mozilla Firefox?

 1. Downloading the Installer

 First, navigate to the official Firefox download page to download the latest version of the Firefox installer.
 This page offers the Firefox browser in various languages, so scroll down and select the installer in your preferred language.
-Save the installer to a location on your computer, such as your desktop, that’s easy for you to access.
+Save the installer to a location on your computer, such as your desktop, that’s easy to access.

 2. Exiting Firefox